 7. Gerber Baby Cereals

-This group of cereals contains iron, probiotics, and essential nutrients such as Vitamins B1, B2, B3, B12, zinc and calcium which help to support your baby’s growth and development.
-The manufacturers state that they do not contain artificial flavours, preservatives or salt.
+Ingredients: This group of cereals contains iron, probiotics, and essential nutrients such as Vitamins B1, B2, B3, B12, zinc, and calcium which help to support your baby’s growth and development.
+The manufacturers state that they do not contain artificial flavors, preservatives, or salt.

-Also, the Gerber Baby Cereal costs about N2500 in most of the stores around you.
+Price: The Gerber Baby Cereal costs about N4500 in most of the stores around you.

 8. Happy Baby Oatmeal

-This meal consists of organic oats, organic whole grains, vitamin C and iron which support your baby’s brain development.
+Ingredients: This meal consists of organic oats, organic whole grains, vitamin C, and Iron which support your baby’s brain development.

 Secondly, it is gluten-free so you don’t have to worry about any strange reactions or gluten allergies.